myrrlyn/oeuvre/aurbis-2-colorful-boogaloo.md

   MK is actually color/sound synæsthetic, so having him find this piece acceptable was a huge relief.
 Me, I’m partially colorblind.

+  ____

+  I originally created the sketches for these posts in Paint.NET and annotated them by hand; as part of hosting them here, I have rebuilt the images in SVG and added some additional flair.
 ---

+> Note: the images are SVG rendered by your browser.
+I have observed that the
+> animation causes the more complex images to flicker.
+I apologize if you have
+> similar problems, but the overall delivery is still an improvement over the
+> hand-drawn images I originally made.
+{:.bq-info}

 <div id="intro"></div>